The Avenues (Kuwait): Design

-The shopping mall has four distinct phases: Phase I completed in December 2006, Phase IIA in May 2008, Phase IIB in August 2009, Phase III in November 2013 and Phase IV in March 2018.
+The mall's construction had four distinct phases: Phase I completed in December 2009, Phase IIA in May 2008, Phase IIB in August 2009, Phase III in November 2013 and Phase IV in March 2018.
 Across a span of twelve years, The Avenues has spent a total of US$3,061,500,000 in building and construction.
-The Avenues is home to a number of districts: 1st Avenue, 2nd Avenue, Grand Avenue, Prestige, The Mall, SOKU, The Souk, The Arcades, The Cinema, The Gardens, Electra and Grand Plaza, the latter five opening as a part of the new extension of Phase IV.
+The Avenues is home to a number of districts: 1st Avenue, 2nd Avenue, Grand Avenue, Prestige, The Mall, Galleria, SOKU, The Souk, The Arcades, The Cinema, The Gardens, Electra, The Forum, Grand Plaza, the latter six opening as a part of the new extension of Phase IV.

 The mall is built under and managed by Mabanee Company K.P.S.C., Gensler. and Pace.

 Grand Avenue

 The Grand Avenue is designed to feel like an outdoor space.
-The boulevard is covered with a transparent roof structure reinforcing and enhancing the outdoor atmosphere.
-This district was a part of the expansion of Phase III, opening to the public with major designer brands: Gucci, Dior, Louis Vuitton, Fendi, etc. in the Prestige district.
-Alongside the new openings of restaurants including Shake Shack, Cheesecake Factory, IHOP, Olive Garden and more.
+The boulevard is covered with a transparent roof structure This district was a part of the expansion of Phase III, opening to the public with major designer brands: Gucci, Dior, Louis Vuitton, Fendi in the Prestige district.
+Alongside the new openings of restaurants including Shake Shack, Cheesecake Factory, IHOP, Olive Garden, among others.
 The street is paved in stone along a path of trees on either side.

-Grand Avenue also opened KidZania, a corporation that installs a child-sized model of a real city and gives children the opportunity to act as adults.
-The franchise opened in Kuwait in June '2013.
+Grand Avenue also opened KidZania, a corporation that installs a child-sized model of a real city.
+The franchise opened in Kuwait in June 2013.